simplesamlphp/simplesamlphp/modules/saml/docs/sp.md

      When set to `TRUE`, no scoping elements will be sent.
 This does not comply with the SAML2 specification, but allows interoperability with ADFS which [does not support Scoping elements](https://docs.microsoft.com/en-za/azure/active-directory/develop/active-directory-single-sign-on-protocol-reference#scoping).

 :   Note that this option also exists in the IdP remote configuration.
-An
+An entry
-    entry in the the IdP-remote metadata overrides this the option in the SP configuration.
+    in the IdP-remote metadata overrides this the option in the SP configuration.

 `discoURL`
 :   Set which IdP discovery service this SP should use.